 2018 Advocacy Accomplishments

-Here is a list of projects from 2018 that would not be possible without support from individual gifts and membership:
+Here is a list of 2018 projects that were only made possible by support from individual gifts and membership:

 - Engaged with over 4,000 community members to determine where people most need and want biking and walking connections.